linuxfrorg/linuxfr.org/README.md

     # aptitude install build-essential libxslt1-dev libxml2-dev
     # aptitude install aspell libaspell-dev aspell-fr

-2) Install rubygems from source (the debian version is too old).
+2) Install rubygems

-You can follow instructions of http://railstips.org/blog/archives/2008/11/24/rubygems-yours-mine-and-ours/
+The rubygems package for debian lenny is too old.
+You can install it from sources, by following the instructions of http://railstips.org/blog/archives/2008/11/24/rubygems-yours-mine-and-ours/

+On later debians, just do:

+    # aptitude install rubygems

 3) Configure the database: